VKCOM/statshouse/website/docs/guides/view-graph.md

 You cannot edit them.
 See [Meta-metrics](#13--meta-metrics) for details.

+### Common metrics

-If you have StatsHouse deployed in your organization, you can find a set of metrics that are common for all the engines, services, microservices, proxies, etc. in this organization.
+If you have StatsHouse deployed in your organization, you can find a set of metrics that are common for all the engines, services, microservices, proxies, etc. in the organization.

 #### "How can I find the metrics author?"